sjsrey/giasp16/content/pages/tools.md

 #### Creating a Custom Conda Environment

-If you already have Anaconda installed and you did not want to modify your default environemnt, you can create a *custom conda environment* for this session using the following commands:
+If you already have Anaconda installed and you did not want to modify your default environment, you can create a *custom conda environment* for this session using the following commands:

 1. `conda create -n pysal110 scipy matplotlib jupyter ipython pandas ipywidgets`
 2. `source activate pysal110`